Rupert Hoogewerf

-Rupert Hoogewerf (born 1970), also known by his Chinese name Hu Run (胡润 (Hú Rùn)), is a British businessman, currently the chairman and chief researcher of Hurun Inc, best known for the "Hurun Rich List", a ranking of the wealthiest individuals.
+Rupert Hoogewerf (born 1970), also known by his Chinese name Hu Run (胡润 (Hú Rùn)), is a British-Luxembourgish businessman, currently the chairman and chief researcher of Hurun Inc, best known for the "Hurun Rich List", a ranking of the wealthiest individuals.

 Early life

 Hoogewerf was born in 1970 in Luxembourg, son of Francis and Angela Hoogewerf.
 He graduated from Durham University (St Cuthbert's Society) in 1993.
 Before that, he was at Eton College and St Ronan's School.

 Career

 Accountant

 After university, Hoogewerf, as a qualified chartered accountant, worked for seven years at Arthur Andersen in London and Shanghai.

 Hurun Report

 Hoogewerf launched the Hurun Report in 1999 in London, promoting entrepreneurship through its lists and research.

-Best-known today for the Hurun Rich List series, telling the stories of the economies of China, India and the world through the stories of their most successful entrepreneurs, Hurun other key series is the Hurun Start-up series, a ranking of the world's most successful startups and their founders.
+The Hurun Report is best known for the Hurun Rich List, which ranks wealthy entrepreneurs in China, India and globally.
+It also publishes the Hurun Start-up series, which tracks early-stage companies.

 The Hurun Start-up series begins with the Hurun Under30s, Under35s and Under40s awards recognizing the most successful founders under the ages of 30, 35 and 40.
 Next up are Hurun Cheetahs, most likely to go unicorn with five years and Hurun Gazelles, most likely to go unicorn within three years.
 The culmination of the start-up series is the Hurun Global Unicorn Index, start-ups from the 2000s, not yet listed and worth US$1 billion.